dvrylc/sentinel/README.md

 Sentinel relies on a config file for the list of sites to monitor, as well as some user-configurable settings.

 When you first run Sentinel, it will prompt you to setup a config file in your home directory.
-Alternatively, run `sentinel -s`.

-To locate the config file, run `sentinel -h`.
+Subsequently, to locate the config file, run `sentinel -h`.

-If you wish to start afresh, run `sentinel -s` and Sentinel will prompt you to replace your existing config file with a fresh one.
+To start afresh, run `sentinel -s`.
+Sentinel will prompt you to replace your existing config file with a fresh one.

 ### Configuration fields